youngmin-jin/multi-class-classification-keras-autokeras-comparison/update.md

-# 281123
+# 061223
 Jin)
-- The t2-b model with 'bert_large_en_uncased' is not working -> waiting the reply from the hpc team
+- The 'Resource exhausted' issues when running the t2-b is solved.
+- Two results of running t2-b (with 'bert_base_en_uncased'/ with 'bert_large_en_uncased') are updated.
 <br/>

 ## The original result and best hyperparameters (in the dissertation)<br/>